On the birational section conjecture with strong birationality assumptions: Introduction

 \section{Introduction}

-Given $X$ a geometrically connected scheme over a field $k$ with absolute Galois group $\gal(k)$, let $\mc{S}_{X/k}$ be the set of sections of $\pi_{1}(X)\to\gal(k)$ modulo the action of $\pi_{1}(X_{\bar{k}})$ by conjugation, these are usually called Galois sections.
-Grothendieck's \emph{section conjecture} \cite{gro97} states that, if $X$ is a smooth, hyperbolic curve over a field $k$ finitely generated over $\Q$, every Galois section of $X$ is either \emph{geometric}, i.e. associated with a rational point of $X$, or \emph{cuspidal}, i.e. associated with a rational point in the border $\bar{X}\setminus X$, where $\bar{X}$ is the smooth completion.
+Given $X$ a geometrically connected, smooth curve over a field $k$ with absolute Galois group $\gal(k)$, let $\mc{S}_{X/k}$ be the set of sections of $\pi_{1}(X)\to\gal(k)$ modulo the action of $\pi_{1}(X_{\bar{k}})$ by conjugation, these are usually called Galois sections.
+A Galois section is \emph{geometric} if it is associated with a $k$-rational point of $X$ and \emph{cuspidal} if it is associated with a $k$-rational point in the boundary $\bar{X}\setminus X$, where $\bar{X}$ is the smooth completion of $X$.
+Grothendieck made the following conjecture, nowadays called the \emph{section conjecture}, in a letter to Faltings \cite{gro97}.

+\begin{SC} For every smooth, geometrically connected hyperbolic curve $X$ over a field $k$ finitely generated over $\Q$, every Galois section of $X$ is either geometric or cuspidal. \end{SC}

-A version of the conjecture with stronger assumptions, called the \emph{birational section conjecture}, has been studied as it seems more approachable \cite{koe05} \cite{sti15} \cite{saty21}.
-A Galois section is \emph{birational} (sometimes \emph{birationally liftable} in the literature) if it's in the image of $\mc{S}_{k(X)/k}\to\mc{S}_{X/k}$.
-The birational section conjecture states that birational sections are geometric or cuspidal.
+A birational version of the conjecture, called the \emph{birational section conjecture}, has been studied as it seems more approachable \cite{koe05} \cite{sti15} \cite{saty21}.
+We can define a set $\mc{S}_{k(X)/k}$ of sections of $\gal(k(X))\to\gal(k)$ analogously to the above, its elements are called birational Galois sections.
+A birational section is cuspidal if it comes from a rational point of $\bar{X}$.

+\begin{BSC} For every smooth, geometrically connected curve $X$ over a field $k$ finitely generated over $\Q$, every birational Galois section of $X$ is cuspidal. \end{BSC}

+Recall that a Galois section of $\mc{S}_{X/k}$ is \emph{birationally liftable} if it's in the image of $\mc{S}_{k(X)/k}\to\mc{S}_{X/k}$ \cite[\S 2.1.1]{sti15} (this is slightly different from the definition given in \cite[Definition 266]{sti13}).
+Here is an alternative formulation of the birational section conjecture, see \autoref{bireq}.

+\begin{BSC2} For every smooth, geometrically connected curve $X$ over a field $k$ finitely generated over $\Q$, every birationally liftable Galois section of $X$ is either geometric or cuspidal. \end{BSC2}

 In this note we show that, if we strengthen the birationality assumption, we can obtain the desired result.
-Namely, we show that if $t$ is an indeterminate and $s$ is a Galois section such that the base change $s_{k(t)}$ is birational, then $s$ is geometric or cuspidal.
+Namely, we show that if $t$ is an indeterminate and $s$ is a Galois section such that the base change $s_{k(t)}$ is birationally liftable, then $s$ is geometric or cuspidal.